Selkamies/Solita2023Assignment/README.md

 Journey create/edit:
 - [x] Pages for creating/editing journeys.
+- [ ] Allow the user to select the departure and arrival times down to seconds when creating a new journey.
+Currently the datetime picker only shows up to minutes in create, but to seconds in edit.
 - [ ] When creating a new journey, don't allow the user to input the duration, but instead calculate it from departure and arrival times.
 - [ ] Show the calculated duration to the user when departure or arrival time is changed.
 Requires Javascript.